 In Ireland you'll find harps that have been especially developed for the traditional music played in that country.
 My harps have been modeled after those harps, and are designed to facilitate the playing of traditional music in particular, as well as provide the discriminating player with an instrument of un-excelled craftsmanship, tone and playability in general.

-As a rule, most popular traditional harps in Ireland are about 48" or less in height and are fairly lightweight to facilitate transport.
-They have medium-light string tension and a unique 'even' string spacing that enhances the playing of traditional music, the dance tunes of which can be quite fast and intricately ornamented.
+The Éireann model has medium-light string tension and a traditional 'even' string spacing that enhances the playing of traditional music, the dance tunes of which can be quite fast and intricately ornamented.

 My harps feature the use of Savarez 'carbon' strings and Camac precision levers, and my hand-rubbed, waterborne lacquer finish is second to none in durability and silky smoothness.